 NB: all appointments from this point should routinely include measurement and plotting of symphysis-fundal height.

-- 31 weeks: this appointment is for nulliparous women and, as well as routine procedures, it should include a review of screening tests performed at 28 weeks, with reassessment of care needs and identification of those that need extra care.
+- 31 weeks: this appointment is for nulliparous women and, as well as routine procedures, it should include a review of screening tests performed at 28 weeks, with reassessment of care needs and identification of those who need extra care.

 - 38 weeks: this appointment is for all pregnant women for all routine procedures to be performed.

 - 40 weeks: this appointment is for nulliparous women for all routine procedures to be performed.

 - 41 weeks: this appointment is for all pregnant women who have not yet given birth and, in addition to all routine procedures, the woman should be offered a membrane sweep and/or induction of labour.